luispedro/blog_luispedro_org/content/blog/surprising-1-en.rst

 often put you at odds with the environmentalist movement (the environmentalist movement still has not come to grip with the `Urea experiment <http://en.wikipedia.org/wiki/Urea#History>`__).

-Environmentalist New Age can easily be a gateway drug to religion.
+And this Environmentalist New Ageismcan easily be a gateway drug to religion.
+As you add more irrationality, a belief in reincarnation, for example.
+Some yoga or whatnot instructors easily make the transition to talking about harmony with the energy flows of the chakras.
 At some point, it really becomes a matter of definition whether someone who believes in the super-natural, reincarnation, and takes advice from mystics should be called non-religious.

 At the same time, evangelicals are gaining adherents even in the old continent.